you-zhou/notes/dev.md

 This is a way to get around the **KeyError** when trying to pull out a key that does not exist in a dictionary.

 3. `.setdefault` method.
+The method has the same signature as `.get` and initially behaves like it, returning a default value if the key does not exist.
+In addition to that, it also **sets** the value of the key to the default value if the key is not found.

 ### loop